nbeddows/meen-i8080-arcade/README.md

 Click configure (if prompted to create the build directory, accept) and choose Visual Studio 17 for Windows or Unix Makefiles for Linux, then click generate.

-NOTE: if enableSdl is checked the [SDL development package](https://github.com/libsdl-org/SDL/releases) needs to be installed.
+NOTE: if enableSdl is checked the [SDL2 development package](https://github.com/libsdl-org/SDL/releases) needs to be installed.

 ##### Windows